vaakian/contextmenu/docs/index.md

     details:  Use opted-in UI component or handle everything style yourself.
     icon: 🎨
   - title: Fully tree-shakeable
-    details: Only bundles what your need.
+    details: Only bundles what you need.
     icon: 🎄
   - title: Type strong
     details: Fully written in TypeScript, everything is typed.